-Join Joseph Lowery for an in-depth discussion in this video Connecting to a database, part of Up and Running with Laravel.
+Join Joseph Lowery for an in-depth discussion in this video Connecting to a database, part of Learning Laravel 4 (2014).

 Many, many web apps rely heavily on a database…and Laravel recognizes that fact by supporting…a very robust database development system.…In this lesson, we'll start our exploration of that system,…by establishing a connection to a database.…First, for Laravel to connect to a database,…there has to be one created.…So, I'm gonna open up phpMyAdmin in the browser…and take care of that chore.…Now, you'll notice right here, on the screen,…we're running our Laravel custom web server,…using he port localhost 8000.…